mike-matera/intro-to-rdbms/labs/mysql_first_schema.md

 In this lab you will create a schema and some tables two different ways.
 MySQL Workbench allows you to do many things with little or no knowledge of SQL.
 That's very helpful for beginners but, as this class progresses I hope that, like me, you'll learn to crave the power of SQL and not depend on the GUI.
 In this lab we'll create a schema with two tables and add some data to it.

-## Chapter Questions

-Answer the following questions:

-  1. What is a modification problem.
-Name two types of modification problem.
-  2. What does SQL stand for?
-  3. Define the term metadata and give some examples of metadata.

 ## Using the GUI

 In this part you will create a new schema.
 Your new schema name must begin with your login ID.
 For example: